 About a year after they first released their J-Dolls Jun Planning released a series of A Nightmare Before Christmas Figures sold in themed “blind” boxes which came in pieces and had to be put together, similar to the Kinder Surprise toys, but the construction of them was not easy.

 This was because the small pegs and thin pieces made it hard to fit some pieces together, like Sally’s arms.
 In addition, it was difficult to get Shock’s arms to stay in place.

 For the most part though, once put together, these figure stay together.

 Note though that these figures had no articulation.

 1 Jack Skellington

 6 Oogie Boogie

-For their size, these figures were highly detailed.
+For their size, these A Nightmare Before Christmas Figures, were highly detailed.
 All the figures were painted, and most sport a paint wash.
 The most impressive paint jobs were on Sally and Oogie Boogie.